google/material-design-lite/docs/_pages/faq.md

 We have talked about offering up components in a more modular fashion but will be exploring this in the post V1 timeline.

-## Are there any presentations or slide-decks available on MDL?
+<h2 id="slide-decks">Are there any presentations or slide-decks available on MDL?</h2>

 We did a preview talk at Google I/O 2015 on MDL and the slides for that talk can be found on [SpeakerDeck](https://speakerdeck.com/gauntface/material-design-lite-preview).

 <h2 id="new-components">Can I request or contribute components to MDL?</h2>

-We’ll be trying to ship new components to MDL based on the availability of a reliable section in the Material Design spec covering it (for Web).
-We also factor in the usefulness of implementing it to our users.